Skip to content

 Keys and move-in

-On completion day, you receive the keys and can move in.
-The mortgage then starts as agreed.
+On completion day the keys are yours and you can move in.
+Your mortgage starts on the terms you agreed.

 Speak to a broker who specialises in first-time buyers

-Rising house prices and interest rates have made it harder for many first-time buyers.
-A broker who specialises in first-time buyers can help you understand deposits, schemes, and affordability, and match you with lenders most likely to say yes — including specialists for bad credit or self-employed applicants.
+Rising house prices and higher interest rates have made the first step harder for a lot of buyers.
+A broker who focuses on first-time buyers can walk you through deposits, schemes and affordability, then match you with the lenders most likely to say yes.
+That includes specialists for bad credit or self-employed applicants.

 At Clearview Mortgage Solutions our CeMAP-qualified advisers work with 90+ UK lenders.
-Compare deals across the market or speak to us first — we’ll explain your options in plain English with no obligation.
+You can compare deals across the market, or talk to us first for a clear, no-obligation look at where you stand.

 Written and reviewed by